tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

 Essentially, the update functions "consume" the elapsed time in fixed time steps of 16.6ms and run a partial step for any time left over.
-In all honesty, this is overkill for `space-shooter.c` since all the movement is linear, but I chose to leave it in after implementing it since it's not much more complex than the minimal approach of one state function call with the full elapsed time.
+In all honesty, this is overkill for `space-shooter.c` since all the movement is linear, but I chose to leave it in after implementing it since it's not much more complex than the minimal approach of calling a state function once with the full elapsed time.

 ### Events